 Want to know more?
-Watch the video shown above in the answer on the question 'How online proctoring works' for more information about how to prepare for an online proctored exam.
+Watch the video below for more information about how to prepare for an online proctored exam.

-Yes, all students must practise dealing with online proctoring by taking a mock exam.
+Yes, all students must practise dealing with online proctoring by taking a Proctorio Practice Test.
 This is of crucial importance in order to be able to take the real exam.
 If your faculty makes a Testvision-Proctorio practice test available, you will find this practice test when you log in to TestVision.
 For more information, please contact the designated person / department within your faculty.

 The online proctoring software contains a chat option that is available 24/7 to solve technical problems.
 If the process takes too long or is not working, the chat icon will be shown and you will be asked whether you require help.
 You can also click the blue button at the bottom of the screen to ask for help, or navigate to www.proctorio.com/support to start the live chat.
-The UvA will have access to the log files afterwards and will review them if there is cause to do so.
+The UvA can view the LiveChat log files for up to 6 weeks if there is cause to do so.

 It is important to ensure a stable internet connection.
 Tip: long ethernet cables are not expensive and make your connection much more stable.
 If you still experience technical problems despite having a stable internet connection, you can report these to: